ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="tasksgettasks"></a>
 # **TasksGetTasks**
-> CsApiApiResponseListTimesheetTask TasksGetTasks (string xChronosheetsAuth)
+> CSApiResponseListTimesheetTask TasksGetTasks (string xChronosheetsAuth)

 Get tasks in your organisation